syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the ItemsSource of combo box

-By default, the `ItemsSource` for SfComboBox is auto-generated for enum types properties.
+By default, the [ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormListItem.html#Syncfusion_Maui_DataForm_DataFormListItem_ItemsSource) for ComboBox is auto-generated for enum types properties.

 **Using IDataFormSourceProvider**